wlwl2/express-hbsmin/README.md

 Express middleware (HTML minifier).

-This going to be a heavily modified version of https://github.com/melonmanchan/express-minify-html (@melonmanchan's express-minify-html).
+This meant to be a heavily modified version of https://github.com/melonmanchan/express-minify-html (@melonmanchan's express-minify-html).
+Not sure if that will happen.

-Will be updated soon.

 ## Description